Authenticating your app

 Asana’s API has several options for authenticating.
 The purpose of your app, who uses it, and its features will dictate the method of auth that’s best for your app.
 Here are the various authentication options and why you might want to use each of them.

-Personal Access Tokens (PATs) are the quickest and simplest way to authenticate in the API.
+A personal access tokens (PATs) is the quickest and simplest way to authenticate in the API.
 PATs are long-lived tokens allowing programmatic authentication to the API and should be stored securely.
-PATs provide the same authorization (i.e. permissions and level of access to Asana data) through the API as the user who generated them has in the Asana web product.
+PATs provide the same authorization (i.e., permissions and level of access to Asana data) through the API as the user who generated them has in the Asana web product.

-PATs are a good way to get started quickly with the API regardless of which auth type you end up using in production.
-If you are building a script or simple app that doesn’t need to support multiple users logging in, then using a PAT with your production app is a good option.
+Using a PAT is a good way to get started quickly with the API regardless of which auth type you end up using in production.
+If you are building a script or simple app that doesn’t need to support multiple users logging in, then using a PAT with your production app is a sufficient option.

 If your app needs more access to data than you have in Asana, then you should consider using a Service Account.
 You will likely want to use OAuth if your app needs to support multiple users signing in to use the app.